Kristin Forbes

 Kristin J. Forbes (born August 21, 1970) is an American macroeconomist and policy adviser currently serving as the Jerome and Dorothy Lemelson Professor of Management and Global Economics at the MIT Sloan School of Management.
-She was formerly a member of the White House Council of Economic Advisers, and an external member of the Monetary Policy Committee of the Bank of England.
+She was formerly a member of the White House Council of Economic Advisers under President George W. Bush and an external member of the Monetary Policy Committee of the Bank of England.
 Forbes' research focuses on international macroeconomics, monetary economics, and macroprudential policy.
-Alongside her academic appointments, she sits on advisory boards to the Federal Reserve Bank of New York, International Monetary Fund, and Bank for International Settlements.
-Forbes is also the convener of the Bellagio Group, as of 2020.
+Alongside her academic appointments, she sits on the National Bureau of Economic Research’s Business Cycle Dating Committee and is on advisory boards to the International Monetary Fund and Bank for International Settlements.
+Forbes has been the convener of the Bellagio Group since 2020.
+She was named an Honorary Commander of the Order of the British Empire (CBE) in 2019.

 Early life and education

 Forbes was born on August 21, 1970, in Concord, New Hampshire, the eldest of three children.
 Her father was an orthopedist, and her mother was a stay-at-home mom.
 Forbes attended Concord High School and in 1988 was selected as a Presidential Scholar, earning a trip to Washington, D.C. to meet President Ronald Reagan in the White House Rose Garden.

 After graduating from high school, Forbes enrolled at Williams College, taking first-year courses in astrophysics, economics, religion, and psychology.
 She chose economics as her major, crediting Morton O. Schapiro for inspiring her interest in the subject.
 She graduated summa cum laude and Phi Beta Kappa in 1992, receiving a BA in economics and winning the David Wells prize for best undergraduate thesis.

 After completing her undergraduate studies, Forbes joined the investment banking division of Morgan Stanley as an analyst.
 After one year at the bank, Dick Sabot put Forbes in touch with Nancy Birdsall at the World Bank, who hired her for a project examining the determinants of economic growth in Latin America.
 The role inspired an interest in macroeconomics, encouraging Forbes to pursue a PhD and a career in economic policy.
 She pursued graduate studies at the Massachusetts Institute of Technology, where her dissertation research was supervised by Paul Krugman, Rudi Dornbusch, and Jaume Ventura and was supported by the NSF Graduate Research Fellowship Program.
 During her studies, Forbes spent three months traveling in India, and pursued research on financial contagion and the relationship between inequality and economic growth.
 She received her PhD in 1998, winning the Robert Solow prize for excellence in research and teaching.